Building Automation, AS

-This program is designed to prepare the student for a career in the fields of Building Automation, Energy Management, and Green Building Technologies.
-Students desiring a bachelor’s degree (transfer program) should consult with an advisor to discuss transferability of courses.
+This program is designed to prepare students for a career in the fields of Building Automation, Energy Management, and Green Building Technologies.
+Students desiring a bachelor’s degree (transfer program) should consult with a counselor to discuss transferability of courses.

 This degree requires the completion of General Education coursework plus the following:

 |AIRC 25||Electrical Fundamentals for Air Conditioning and Refrigeration||5|